serge-web/serge/development-standards.md

 If you are working in a child branch then please ensure that the pull request merges to the parent branch and not `develop` and add a note about that to the 'developer notes' section.

+If a PR is listed as 'Draft' then please ignore it entirely until the developer marks it as 'ready for review', this will avoid confusion.

+Merges to master are for releases only and should only be performed by Ian Mayo or Alex Foxleigh.

 ### Commits